 The OWISM organized its first Leadership Program for Women Faculty in 2009 in collaboration with Talent Management and Organization Development (TMOD) and the Office of Faculty Development.

 The goals of this program are to develop JHUSOM women leaders who can contribute to future initiatives throughout the school, and to retain emerging female leaders by providing a prestigious and challenging learning experience.
 The LPWF will hopefully result in new leadership opportunities and ultimately promotion for the SOM women faculty.

-The OWISM in collaboration with the Professional Development Office and the Office of Faculty Development established a new program in 2012 entitled Emerging Women's Leadership Program (EWLP).
+The OWISM in collaboration with the Office of Faculty Development established a program in 2012 entitled Emerging Women's Leadership Program (EWLP).
 This new program was developed to begin to provide important and cohesive networking opportunities for our junior Assistant Professors and Instructors.
 Our hope is that early identification of women leaders will result in retention and promotion of our talented junior female faculty and will ultimately lead to an increase in women in leadership roles at the SOM.
-Please see the attached brochure for information about this innovative program.
+We plan to recruit for a new cohort in February of 2020.
+Please see the brochure below and look for information in future updates.